yeniel/CabifyMobileChallenge/README.md

 #### Discount Strategy
 To modelize the discounts I chose the *Strategy* pattern.
 I identify two kind of discounts from the current specifications, pack and bulk discount.
 These discounts models are generics.
-If we want to and a new discount, for example 3x2 for Mugs, we have just to add a new `PackDiscount` to the list of discounts.
+If we want to add a new discount, for example 3x2 for Mugs, we have just to add a new `PackDiscount` to the list of discounts.
 An improvement, could be get the parameters to configure the discounts from backend.
 We could implement a discount repository to get the list of discounts

 #### Pack Discount
-The pack discount has the pack quantity and the paid quantity, in a 2x1 pack discount the pack quantity is 2 and the paid quantity is 1.
+The pack discount has the pack quantity and the paid quantity.
+In a 2x1 pack discount the pack quantity is 2 and the paid quantity is 1.

 #### Bulk Discount
-The bulk discount has a minimum quantity and the discount percentage, in the current specifications the min quantity is 3 and the percentage is 5%
+The bulk discount has a minimum quantity and a discount percentage.
+In the current specifications the min quantity is 3 and the percentage is 5%.

 #### Errors
 The model `CabifyError` is used through all the app to map the errors to a business error.

 #### Use Cases
 I used use cases to add the business logic, for example, the use case to get the discounts of an order item.
 Also, use cases helps me to **deacoplate** the layers.
-The comunication between the presentation layer and data layer is made throught the use cases (I don't have any repository in viewmodels)
+The comunication between the presentation layer and data layer is made throught the use cases (I don't have any repository in viewmodels).

 ### Presentation
 I implemented the **MVVM pattern**.
 The views are in **SwiftUI** and I used **Combine** through all the app for asynch process.

 #### ViewModels
-The view models contain the presentation logic
+The view models contain the presentation logic.

 #### Routing
 I used the *Stinsen* package to deacoplate the navigation logic from the views using the coordinator pattern.
 This approach helps me to test better in case I have to add more complexity to the navigation in the future.